CircuitVerse/Interactive-Book/docs/latches.md

 Therefore, D Latch Hold the information that is available on data input, D. That means the output of D Latch is sensitive to the changes in the input, D as long as the enable is High.

-In this module, we implemented various Latches by providing the cross coupling between NOR gates.
+In this module, we implemented various Latches by providing the cross-coupling between NOR gates.
 Similarly, you can implement these Latches using NAND gates.

 <iframe width="100%" height="400px" src="https://circuitverse.org/simulator/embed/4276" id="projectPreview" scrolling="no" webkitAllowFullScreen mozAllowFullScreen allowFullScreen> </iframe>